volodymyrhudyma/blog/content/blog/2020-05-04-arrays-in-javascript.md

 console.log(users); // Prints ["John", "Andrew", undefined, undefined, "Mary"]
 ```

-**Note:** yes, you can add elements to array also by specifying index, but that's not the best way.
+**Note:** yes, you can add elements to array also by specifying an index, but that's not the best way.
 Use `push` or `unshift` instead.

 ## Change element

-To change value in array, use `index` and assignment operator:
+To change the value in an array, use `index` and assignment operator:

 ```javascript
 const users = ["John", "Andrew"];